rahul-theroboticist/personal_webpage/content/authors/admin/_index.md

     date_start: 2022-09-01
     date_end: ''
     summary: |2-
-      Responsibilities include but are not limited to:
+      # Responsibilities include but are not limited to:
+      I lead the robotics manipulation team—covering everything from motion planning and control to hardware-software integration and developed a digital twin for the manipulation lab.
+I’ve operated and upgraded marine robots (AUVs/USVs) such as [L3Harris IVER3 AUV](https://www.l3harris.com/all-capabilities/iver3-standard-system-auv) and [C-Enduro USV](https://www.unmannedsystemstechnology.com/wp-content/uploads/2013/11/C-Enduro-Long-Endurance-Unmanned-Surface-Vehicle.pdf), reverse engineered critical systems, and integrated technologies like Starlink and marine generators.
+I also work closely with stakeholders to scope projects, write proposals to secure funding, and deliver results—completing over £1.5M in funded work and currently leading two ongoing projects.
-      - Mission planning, system maintenance, and pilot for [L3Harris IVER3 AUV](https://www.l3harris.com/all-capabilities/iver3-standard-system-auv)
+      # - Mission planning, system maintenance, and pilot for [L3Harris IVER3 AUV](https://www.l3harris.com/all-capabilities/iver3-standard-system-auv)
-      - Reverse engineered the power distribution system, integrated Starlink satellite communication system and an off-the-shelf Marine DC generator with [C-Enduro USV](https://www.unmannedsystemstechnology.com/wp-content/uploads/2013/11/C-Enduro-Long-Endurance-Unmanned-Surface-Vehicle.pdf) and also experienced mission planner using ASView remote control system & manual pilot for the USV
+      # - Reverse engineered the power distribution system, integrated Starlink satellite communication system and an off-the-shelf Marine DC generator with [C-Enduro USV](https://www.unmannedsystemstechnology.com/wp-content/uploads/2013/11/C-Enduro-Long-Endurance-Unmanned-Surface-Vehicle.pdf) and also experienced mission planner using ASView remote control system & manual pilot for the USV
-      - Design and building specialized testrigs for various robotic systems testing
+      # - Design and building specialized testrigs for various robotic systems testing
-      - Lead engineer for the robotics manipulation team
+      # - Lead engineer for the robotics manipulation team
-      - Robotics system design and prototype development for Proof-of-concept
+      # - Robotics system design and prototype development for Proof-of-concept
-      - Maintenance and testing of various robotic systems
+      # - Maintenance and testing of various robotic systems
-      - Client facing discussions which includes site visits, understanding client's problems and expectations by running brainstorming sessions and workshops, technical presentations and proposal writing
+      # - Client facing discussions which includes site visits, understanding client's problems and expectations by running brainstorming sessions and workshops, technical presentations and proposal writing
-      - Actively involved in various public speaking and robots demo activities in collaboration with the outreach team
+      # - Actively involved in various public speaking and robots demo activities in collaboration with the outreach team
   - position: R&D Engineer - Robotics and Autonomous Systems
     company_name: VEDA Aeronautics Pvt.
 Ltd.
     company_url: 'https://vedaaero.com/'